slacknate/bbsed/README.md

 The tool also aims to provide a means to share palettes with others so we can all view and admire each others creative work and appreciate it within the game easily and quickly.

+Eventually I would like to include more advanced game data editing capabilities, but for now those ideas are not high priority and the focus is on a well designed UI/UX that allows for intuitive palette editing and sharing.
+Some features (like the animation viewer) are present so the tool has use to people other than custom palette enthusiasts.

 # Upcoming Functionality

 * Sprite image content editing support - No ETA